A partnership between ACC and UT Austin PACE: Questions & Answers

 Should I wait to submit a PACE or CAP agreement until after I hear about the wait list?

 No. Decisions about admission from the wait list may not be completed until mid-May.
-But the agreement deadline for PACE and most CAP universities is May 1 (it's April 1 for UTSA).
+But the agreement deadline for PACE and most CAP universities is earlier—see MyStatus for additional details.
 If you wait to decide about PACE and CAP until after wait list decisions are made, one or both of these options may no longer be available to you.

 You should consider participation in PACE or CAP based on the merits of the programs and your educational goals.
 Agreeing to participate in PACE or CAP will not affect your wait list status in any way.
 If you're admitted from the wait list after you submit the PACE or CAP agreement, we'll simply remove you from the PACE or CAP participant list.